pg2800/Images-JS/README.md

 3. jQuery

 CREATES:
-A function in the global scope called IL (ImagesLibrary).
+A function in the global scope called ImagesJS.

 Stuff that is planed to be fixed on version 2.0 ...
 BUGS: Calculating where the image goes directly from the markup, the browser might add the images asynchronous (because it need to load them from the internet), so it might seem that height of a column is smaller than another and add it there.